This project was adapted from AB-3's codebase.

 Test case: export

 Expected: A success message confirms that contacts have been exported.
-Verify that ExportedContacts.csv
+Verify that ExportedContacts.csv now exists in the data directory.

 Importing from an existing, correctly formatted file